 Doing toxicity testing on non-vertebrates and/or vertebrate cell cultures (cells isolated from vertebrates and grown artificially) and extrapolating the results to whole vertebrates in one such way.
 However, it is important to know how different species respond and how cells and tissues differ from whole organisms.
 Check out the Tox21 section for more details.

-Instead of giving animals high doses of a chemical and killing them, scientists nowadays give low doses and sample animal blood or other tissues and check to see if levels of enzymes, hormones, DNA, and proteins are altered.
-Also computer models are being used to predict the toxicity of a chemical by studying the relationship between a chemical’s structure and its biological activity.
-Mathematical models to predict effects of chemicals at or above population levels are also being used.
-Again, you can read more about this in the Tox21 section.
+Instead of giving animals high doses of a chemical and killing them, scientists nowadays give low doses and sample blood or other tissues and check to see if levels of enzymes, hormones, DNA, and proteins are altered.
+Computer models are being used to predict the toxicity of a chemical by studying the relationship between a chemical’s structure and its biological activity.
+Also, modeling is being used to study the effects of chemicals at the population level.

 Principles of Ecotoxicology (4th Edition) by C.H.
 Walker, R.M.
 Sibly, S.P.
 Hopkin and D.B.
 Peakall